SeredaYehor/ovpn_server/README.md

 # VPN Server Manager

-These project managed to help easily setup VPN server with ability of creating and deleting ovpn users.
+This project managed to help easily setup VPN server with ability of creating and deleting ovpn users.

 ## How to use: